 #2.
 Ask Yourself “Is This Thought Helpful?”

-In fact, it doesn’t matter whether or not the thought is negative.
+It doesn’t matter whether or not the thought is negative.
 What matters is whether or not it’s helpful and worth paying attention to.

-If you made a mistake at work and your mind is telling you “You’re incompetent,” this isn’t a helpful thought.
+If you made a mistake at work and your mind is telling you “You’re incompetent,” This isn’t a helpful thought.
 It doesn’t tell you what to do to improve and is only putting you down.

 What you need to do here is focus on improving your skills or asking for help.

 If, however, you think that having the thought that ‘you’re incompetent’ isn’t demoralizing, and is in fact prompting you to learn and fix your mistakes, then, by all means, make use of it.

 But almost always, negative thoughts, especially self-critical ones, don’t motivate people to take effective action.

 For instance, people with weight problems will usually react to these thoughts by eating more in a futile attempt to feel better.

 Our minds are constantly retelling negative stories, such as the ‘loser’ story, or the ‘I can’t do it’ story, or the ‘I’m fat’ story.